 The single-page layout allows you to showcase your photos and details in a horizontal, modern design using cued scrolling for a unique and engaging experience.

-Note: If you decide to use the multi-page layout, you’ll be able to choose the “translucent effect” using some themes from the drop-down menu.
+If you decide to use the multi-page layout, you’ll be able to choose ‘Transparency’ for some designs by clicking the arrow to the right of the layout.
 Play around with this effect to see if it gives you the desired look!

-Located under Layout, the Accent Colors section gives you the ability to choose a color scheme for your site and app.
-When you click on Accent Colors, you can determine your link color and how your text contrasts with the background (light or dark).
+Located under Layout, the Accent Colors section gives you the ability to choose a color for your site and app.
+When you click on Accent Color, you can determine your link color and how your text contrasts with the background (light or dark).

-You’ll notice the Multi-Page layout does not have the option to use your link color as your art background.
+With the single-page layout, you’ll see the option to use your Accent Color as your art background.
+The multi-page layout does not have the option to use your link color as your art background.